IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-gharris-opsawg-pcap.md

 The portion of each packet that exceeds this value will not be stored in the file.
 This value MUST NOT be zero; if no limit was specified, the value should be a number greater than or equal to the largest packet length in the file.

-LinkType (16 bits):
+LinkType and additional information (32 bits):
-: a 16-bit unsigned value that defines the link layer type of packets in the file.
+: a 32-bit unsigned value that contains the link-layer type of packets in the file and may contain additional information.
-This field is defined in the {{linktype}} IANA registry.
+: The lower 16 bits of that value are the link-layer type value, which is a value as defined in the {{linktype}} IANA registry.

-Frame Cyclic Sequence (FCS) present (4 bits):
-: if the "f" bit is set, then the 3 FCS bits provide the number of 16-bit (2 byte) words of FCS that are appended to each packet.
-: valid values are between 0 and 7, with ethernet typically having a length of 4 bytes, or a value of 2.
+: The upper 3 bits contain an FCS length value, indicating the number of 16-bit (2 byte) words of FCS that are appended to each packet, if the bit immediately below those 3 bits is set; if that bit is not set, and the FCS length is not indicated by the link-layer type value, the FCS length is unknown.
+The valid values of the upper 3 bits are between 0 and 7, eith Ethernet, for example, typically having a length of 2.

-The bits marked as zero MUST be set to zero by pcap writers, and MUST be ignored by pcap readers.
+: All other bits MUST be set to zero by pcap writers, and MUST be ignored by pcap readers.

 # Packet Record